aaronspence31/fleet-vision-app/README.md

 5. **Connecting to the Vehicle**:

-   - Connect the OBD-II to DB9 cable to your vehicle's OBD-II port
+   - Connect the Longan Labs OBD-II Dev Kit directly to your vehicle's OBD-II port
-   - Connect the DB9 end to the CAN Bus module
    - Power on the ESP32 (can be powered via USB or an external 5V supply)

 6. **Testing the Connection**:
    - Start your vehicle
    - The ESP32 should connect to your WiFi network
-   - The real-time server should receive OBD-II data
+   - The real-time server should receive OBD-II data from the Longan Labs OBD-II Dev Kit

 ## Usage

 ### Starting a Monitoring Session

 1. Start the real-time server.
-2. Power on the ESP32 cameras and OBD-II interface.
+2. Power on the ESP32 cameras and the Longan Labs OBD-II Dev Kit.
 3. Open the web application.
 4. Navigate to the dashboard to view real-time data.